By By Sgt. Alun Thomas (1st ACB, 1st Cav. Div., USD-C)March 3, 2010

-Service members from all military branches came together for the Fallen Soldier Half-Marathon Feb.
-27 to pay tribute to those who died in support of Operation Iraqi Freedom, despite the constant rain.
+CAMP TAJI, Iraq (March 1, 2010) -- Despite the constant rain, servicemembers from all military branches came together for the Fallen Soldier Half-Marathon Feb.
+28, to pay tribute to those who died in support of Operation Iraqi Freedom.

-The marathon was the idea of Master Sgt.
-Jovana Meyer, from Belton, Texas, S-3 noncommissioned officer in charge, 4th Battalion, 227th Aviation Regiment, 1st Air Cavalry Brigade, 1st Cavalry Division, U.S. Division-Center, who said she wanted to commemorate those lives lost before she left Iraq.
+The race was the idea of Master Sgt.
+Jovana Meyer, from Belton, Texas, operations noncommissioned officer in charge, 4th Battalion, 227th Aviation Regiment, 1st Air Cavalry Brigade, 1st Cavalry Division, who said she wanted to commemorate those lives lost.

 "It's a good way to honor and remember the fallen Soldiers that became heroes here since 2003 ... who gave their lives and made the ultimate sacrifice," Meyer said.

-The idea first came to her while on rear detachment during 1st ACB's previous deployment, which lasted from 2006 to 2008, said Meyer.
+The idea first came to her while on rear detachment during 1st ACB's previous deployment, which lasted from 2006-2008, Meyer explained.